 There are some major differences between a grow tent and a grow box.
 While they may initially seem very similar they differ in the quality and quantity of plant yields, security, price, appearance, smell and the amount of weekly work required.

-Blue - Increases the growth rate of plants
+Blue - Increases the vegetative growth rate of plants.
+This helps get your plant large.

 Green - Enhances chlorophyll production and is used as a pigment for proper plant viewing